alinuxien/vieillot/README.md

   * and the [usual Symfony application requirements][1].

 ## Create environnement
-Local env for recette and production is create by Vagrant.
+The local environments for recette and production are created by Vagrant.
-For create env :
+To create the environment:
 ```bash
 $ vagrant up
 ```
-For login in recette env :
+To log in the recette env:
 ```bash
 $ vagrant ssh recette
 ```
-For login in production env :
+To log in the production env :
 ```bash
 $ vagrant ssh production
 ```

 ## Installation

-Install deps :
+Install dependancies :

 ```bash
 $ composer install -n